 The most popular solution in the managed WordPress hosting space is WP Engine.
 (Disclaimer: we are a Strategic Partner agency for WP Engine, as well as a Silver agency development partner to WordPress VIP, another managed hosting platform that’s run by the team behind WordPress.com.)

 Powering 500,000 digital experiences for 120,000 customers in 140 countries, it’s reported that 5% of the online world visits at least one experience on WP Engine each day, including those from Microsoft, Network Rail, Thomson Reuters and Nike.
 WP Engine’s enterprise credentials also include scaling the Country Music Awards site to handle over 70 million hits across a 24 hour period covering the night of the ceremony, while cutting hosting costs in half.

 WP Engine offers a range of managed hosting plans to suit the needs of different organisations, meaning you only need focus on choosing the right package for you, rather than working out whether you require a shared or dedicated hosting option.

 WP Engine’s plans are tailored according to a variety of factors including the number of sites you need to host and the traffic levels you need to support, as well as the levels of storage you require.
 They also offer custom plans that support the highest levels of demand and provide an enhanced support offering, to serve the specific needs of the enterprise.

 With more and more enterprise businesses discovering its power, WordPress is clearly here to stay in this space.
 And at Box UK we can help you stay ahead of the curve, applying our experience designing, delivering and maintaining complex, large-scale WordPress platforms that help global organisations unlock the benefits of this flexible and scalable framework.
-To learn more, download our guide on Replatforming to WordPress, see how we’ve helped other organisations rapidly react to new opportunities and demands, or get in touch to find out what we can do for you.
+To learn more, download our guide on Replatforming to WordPress, see how we’ve helped other organisations, and get in touch to find out what we can do for you.